poorna1995/fin_rag/README.md

 <!-- ![alt text](assests/main.png) -->

-# Financial Report Query Interface
+# Intelligent RAG System for Financial Report Analysis

 This project develops a Retrieval-Augmented Generation (RAG) system for financial reports.
 The interface allows users to upload PDF documents and ask queries about the financial data.
 It facilitates real-time queries and displays retrieved information alongside generated responses.